Tyrrrz/CliWrap/Readme.md

 }
 ```

-The `ListenAsync()` method starts the command and returns an object of type `IAsyncEnumerable<CommandEvent>`, which you can iterate over using the `await foreach` construct introduced in C# 8.
+The `ListenAsync()` method starts the command and returns an object of type `IAsyncEnumerable<CommandEvent>`, which you can iterate using the `await foreach` construct introduced in C# 8.
 In this scenario, back pressure is performed by locking the pipes between each iteration of the loop, which means that the underlying process may suspend execution until the event is fully processed.

-Just like with `ExecuteBufferedAsync()`, you can also override the encoding used to decode text by using one of the provided overloads:
+Just like with `ExecuteBufferedAsync()`, you can also override the encoding used to decode the stream by using one of the provided overloads:

 ```csharp
 await foreach (var cmdEvent in cmd.ListenAsync(Encoding.UTF8))